jadecobra/python_tdd_exercises/source/classes.rst

       'You called MethodA'
     )

-and the terminal updates to show :doc:`AttributeError`
+and the terminal shows :doc:`AttributeError`

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^